mrajeev08/sub-util/README.md

                        that requires more than 4 GB per core).
 Uses up to 12 cores per node so that even smallest nodes on della are available.
+  -ar , --array        Pass an array to an array job (a string in quotes),
+                       i.e. -ar '0-2'
+  -cmd , --cmdargs     Pass command line arguments to pass to the script (a
+                       string in quotes), i.e. -cmd '10 TRUE'
 ```

 ## Setting-up